 Why Holland Park School was shortlisted for the BMC Award

-The departmental vision, led by Simon Dobson, was to increase the proportion of target language used within the classroom.
+The departmental vision was to increase the proportion of target language used within the classroom.
 The aim was that this extended to feedback provided to students in their workbooks, the teaching of grammar or written skills which might ordinarily be undertaken in English, and the spontaneous interactions both on the corridor and at the starts and ends of lessons.

 The teachers and students developed an understanding that wherever possible, the default position was to avoid using English as the means of communication.
 If this required mime, images, gesture or repetition, then so be it: the target language was key to enabling students, inspiring their interest and securing their success.
 To scaffold this transition and support students, the department created ‘speaking mats’ that were placed upon desks in the classrooms.
 These differentiated aids offered prompts and key phrases that students initially had access to throughout their lessons.